Charlotte Child Custody Attorney

 How Child Custody is Determined in North Carolina

 The standard the court uses for determining child custody issues is what is in the “best interest” of the child.
 Many factors will be considered to determine what will “best promote the interest and welfare of the child.”
-There is no formula to this and it is often very fact specific.
-It is important to raise these issues with the judge and court at the appropriate time to ensure that he or she has all of the information needed when making his or her decision.
+There is no formula to this, and it is often very fact-specific.
+It is important to raise these issues with the judge and court at the appropriate time to ensure that he or she has all of the information needed when making their decision.

 In order to determine what is in the best interest of the child, the court will look at the following factors: